 After starting his professional career at Adam Opel AG and developing different roles until he became the Executive Director of Worldwide Purchasing at GM Corporation (Detroit, USA), in 1993 he went to work at Volkswagen, where he was a member of the brand's Executive Committee and became the group's vice-president.
 At the same time, he was appointed executive vice president of SEAT, S.A., later becoming a director in 1997 and the Board Chairman since 2007.
 He has also been president of Volkswagen Navarra and VGED (Volkswagen Group Spain Distribution) and a member of the Board of Directors of Audi AG, Volkswagen FAW (China), Shanghai Volkswagen and Scania AB, as well as a member of Porsche AG's Supervisory Board.
 Between June 2009 and July 2012 he was president of ANFAC and, later on, a member of it.
 He also held a significant position in the German Automobile Suppliers Association (VDA).

-He is a member of the Fersa Bearings' Board of Directors since the end of 2019, bearing the title of their Executive Chairman.
+He is a member of the Fersa Bearings' Board of Directors since the end of 2019,currently bearing the title of Vice-Chairman.

 Fersa is a global company that has grown considerably in recent years, demonstrating to know how to adapt to the sector's new reality.
 The numbers obtained by the company ratify the importance of its corporate culture and demonstrate that it is an enterprise that is not afraid to face great challenges.